COSC3020/quicksort-22dcolli/README.md

 Side Note: I can't figure out why the test is failing but any array I try seems to sort correctly

-Anyways, we learned that the worst case for quicksort is when the items are in reversed order, and that for the standard quicksort the time complexity is $\Theta(nlog(n))$
+Anyways, we learned that the worst case for quicksort is when the items are in reversed order.
+For the standard quicksort the time complexity is $\Theta(nlog(n))$, but in the worst case we would have to go through every single element doing the most amount of work.
+So I think that that would mean the runtime would be $\Theta(n^{2}log(n))$